ceckerle/simnuki/README.md

 Note that this code is preliminary and my cause unexpected results.

+Tested successfully on a Raspberry Pi 3 Model B running Raspberry Pi OS 2020-05-27 and Node.js 12.8.1.
+The Bluetooth adapters in Raspberry Pi 3 Model B+ and Raspberry Pi 4 Model B are not working reliably with the Nuki Fob and at least some Android devices.

 # Installation
-Tested on a Raspberry PI 4 running Raspberry Pi OS 2020-05-27 and Node.js 12.8.1.

 ## Install Node.js
 https://nodejs.org/en/download/package-manager/